djpasseyjr/Shrike.jl/README.md

 ![Random Projection Splits](https://github.com/djpasseyjr/Shrike.jl/raw/main/docs/src/images/rppartition.png)

-`Shrike` is a Julia package for building ensembles of random projection trees.
+`Shrike` is a 100% pure Julia package for building ensembles of random projection trees.
 Random projection trees are a generalization of KD-Trees and are used to quickly approximate nearest neighbors or build k-nearest-neighbor graphs.
 They [conform to low dimensionality](https://cseweb.ucsd.edu/~dasgupta/papers/rptree-stoc.pdf) that is often present in high dimensional data.

 The implementation here is based on the [MRPT algorithm](https://helda.helsinki.fi//bitstream/handle/10138/301147/Hyvonen_Pitkanen_2016_Fast_Nearest.pdf?sequence=1).
 This package also includes optimizations for knn-graph creation and has built-in support for multithreading.